 - Synthesize resources related to the leadership and entrepreneurship in HDFS, specifically related to creating partnerships, identifying financial resources, and securing funding.

 - Develop the skills necessary to become leaders in human services.

-• Assess the need for social innovation to address the systemic and developmental issues of individuals and families.
+- Assess the need for social innovation to address the systemic and developmental issues of individuals and families.

 - Explain and justify innovative solutions to difficult social problems around the world.

 - Accurately appraise the impact of innovation and human service enterprises.

 If you register for this course after the start of the term, please contact the instructor at the time of registration.
-By contacting the instructor, you ensure you are added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.
+By contacting the instructor, students ensure they are added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.

-Textbook and Materials
+Textbooks and Materials

 Please check with the bookstore and syllabus regarding necessary course materials.